 I have been told it’s depression that I’m suffering from and that it runs in the family.
 I’ve always felt like an outsider in life … like I live in a bubble.
 I’ve found out that I’m an empath and a Highly Sensitive Person.
 I have also suffered from chronic headaches and migraines since I was a child.
 I just feel like I don’t belong in this life.

-The blessing and curse of being a sensitive person is that we can feel the world deeply, and while that includes feeling its immense beauty, magic and love (the blessing), it also includes feeling the world’s darkness, cruelty and insanity (the curse).
-When we become too consumed in one side of the spectrum of life we suffer terribly.
+The blessing and curse of being a sensitive person are that we can feel the world deeply, and while that includes feeling its immense beauty, magic, and love (the blessing), it also includes feeling the world’s darkness, cruelty and insanity (the curse).
+When we become too consumed on one side of the spectrum of life we suffer terribly.
 Without experiencing the beauty of life, we experience only darkness, and without experiencing the darkness of life, we experience a fabricated lie that leaves us unconsciously uneasy and neurotic.